day8/re-frame/README.md

 ### Subscribe

 In the beginning was the word, and the word was data.
-Then, all of a sudden, components happened  ...
+Then, all of a sudden, components happened...

 ```
 app-db  -->  components
 ```

 So let's pause to consider **our dream solution** for this part of the flow. `components` would: